thecosignstudio/process/_chapters/05-design.md

 "%}

 {% include dosndonts.html introduction="3.
 When a design conflict emerges, bring the discussion back to the business objectives." dos="
-When a conflict arises, gather all arguments from the team and choose the solution which serves your product’s business objectives better.
+When a conflict arises, collect all arguments from the team and choose the solution that serves your product’s business objectives better.
 | Support your ideas with real-life examples and surveys.
 " donts="
-Don’t let aesthetics or personal preferences be your primary guide when on search for solutions.
+Don’t let aesthetics or personal preferences be your primary guide when searching for solutions.
 | Do not try to reinvent the wheel: always make sure that your problem hasn’t already been solved by someone else.
 | Don’t forget about the project timeline and task deadlines.
 "%}

 {% include dosndonts.html introduction="4.
 Be a team player and work to deliver the business objectives." dos=" Be responsive and helpful: if a team member asks you for urgent feedback, give it a high priority.
-| Solve conflicts and misunderstandings within the team quickly: personal conflicts have a tendency to escalate.
+| Solve conflicts and misunderstandings within the team quickly: personal conflicts tend to escalate.
 " donts="
 Don’t take credit for the final design on your own.
 | Don’t get too attached to your designs – your teammates’ solutions might be better than yours.
 "%}

 {% include dosndonts.html introduction="5.
 Prepare your files properly." dos="
-Use consistent naming conventions; standardize the folder naming within Sketch and Photoshop.
+Use consistent naming conventions; standardize the folder naming within your design software.
+Tools as Sketch, Adobe XD, or Invision Studio work best when all layers have proper naming and a consistent hierarchy.
-| Use shared text styles and shared colors.
+| Use shared text styles and shared colors wherever possible.
-| Create symbols in Sketch and Smart Objects in Photoshop for recurrent patterns.
+| Create symbols and instances for recurrent patterns.
-| Use artboards and Pages in Sketch.
+| Try to split your designs using artboards or pages.
 " donts="
-Don’t scatter around files: use one location for all the project’s assets – ideally a shared folder.
+Don’t scatter files around: use one location for all the project’s assets – ideally a shared folder.
 | Be on the lookout for bad layer or file naming.
 | Don’t leave your layers ungrouped and unnamed: your team member might need to pick up from your file.
 "%}

 {% include dosndonts.html introduction="6.
-Give feedback and be open to feedback." dos=" Ask your team for feedback on every step; have regular design reviews.
+Give feedback and be open to feedback." dos=" Ask your team for feedback on every step.
+Have regular design reviews.
-| Before presenting your work to the client, be sure to get feedback from the whole design team on communicator’s chanel / in person.
+| Before presenting your work to the client, be sure to get feedback from the whole design team via a messaging app or in person.
 " donts="
 Don’t be stubborn and accept constructive criticism – you won’t grow without feedback.
 "%}